RTBHOUSE/check_naglio_aerospike/README.md

 check_naglio_aeropsike
 ======================

 Nagios plugins that parse output from aerospike tools.
-Plugins check threshold, and produce a lot of performance data.
+Plugins check thresholds, and produce a lot of performance data.